grongierisc/kong-ee-training/README.md

 ## 9.3.
 Add Oauth2 for developer

-In this part we will add an Oauth2 authentification for developers to use securely our crud API.
+In this part we will add an Oauth2 authentication for developers to use securely our crud API.

-This flow will provide sefl regristation from developer and grant them access to the crud API.
+This flow will provide self-registration from developer and grant them access to the crud API.
 ### 9.3.1.
 First, remove basic auth

-To do so, we will replace our basic auth to an bearToken one.
+To do so, we will replace our basic auth to a bearToken one.

 First disable our basic auth/acl.